Can I Run A Big Brute Off A Generator?

 The Big Brutes have always had extra-long power cables of 10m because of the sheer size of buildings they have to tackle.
 You can extend their range even further with an official Big Brute extension lead.

 But sometimes there isn’t a power supply available – can you run a Big Brute off a generator?

 It’s perfectly possible to run an electrically powered, single-phase Big Brute off a generator.

 We’ve had success running it off a constantly-rated 5kVA generator for an hour.

 However, one of our customers did a bit more experimenting and came back with some very useful results:

 “I wanted to update you on my generator-run Big Brute experience.

 6kVA was the highest output available from a local hire centre.

-The Brute was used for pre-harvest cleaning of walls, floors, central tunnel and, where removable covers allowed access, to clean the ends of an underfloor drying installation (I don’t have a Mole yet), all at our remote grain store.
+The Brute was used for pre-harvest cleaning of walls, floors, central tunnel and, where removable covers allowed access, to clean the ends of an underfloor drying installation (I don’t have a Big Brute Mole yet), all at our remote grain store.